IshraqAhmedJamaluddin/AOT_GAN_Interface/README.md

 - First, download the pretrained model and put it in /src/experiments/aotgan_clear_pconv512

+- Download the checkpoints and put them in src/outputs/Facades2/checkpoints

 - update the model name in /backend/flaskr/__init__.py if needed (~ line 42)

+- Create a virtual environment

 - Make sure all the requirements are installed

+    `pip install -r requirements.txt`

 - Then add the location to your environment variable: